Huotes/CommitMaker/README.md

 Chuck Norris programs do not accept input.

 Nagasaki never had a bomb dropped on it.
 Chuck Norris jumped out of a plane and punched the ground

+Chuck Norris's OSI network model has only one layer - Physical.